deliveroo/deliveroo.engineering/_posts/2022-11-18-profiling-rails-application-code-via-flame-graph.md

 *Datadog narrowed down the problem to time spent in the Rails App*
 <br>
 {: refdef}
-Thus, there was a need to further isolate different bits of the code to see where the problem lied.
-Thankfully Datadog had a neat little feature which helped - [Spans](www.google.com).
+Thus, there was a need to further isolate different bits of the code to see where the problem lay.
+Thankfully Datadog had a neat little feature which helped - [Spans](https://docs.datadoghq.com/tracing/guide/add_span_md_and_graph_it/).

 We deployed our code with a few Datadog spans and narrowed the issue down to the below piece of non-performant code.